graphops/file-hosting-service/docs/publisher_guide.md

 ### Requirements

 Publisher must have read access to all files contained in the Bundle.
 The publisher publish 1 Bundle at a time and is not responsible for hosting the file after publishing.
-The publisher should chunk all the files in the package and generate a hash for all the chunks.
-Then the publisher will build a hierarchy with the hashes.
-Currently, the Publisher simply put chunk hashes in a list for each individual file, publish individual file manifests, then they build a Bundle that contains a list of the file manifest addresses.

-> More exploration for hashing/packaging architecture
+**Expectations**
+1. For each file in the bundle, the publisher chunk the files into specified sizes and generate a hash for all the chunks.
+2. The publisher creates a file manifest containing information on the total number of bytes, chunk sizes, and an ordered list of chunk hashes.
+3. The publisher publishs individual file manifests,
+4. The publisher creates a bundle manifest containing information on the file names, file manfiest addresses, file types, and other meta descriptions.

-### CLI example
+### CLI usage

+The publisher must provide a name for the bundle, filenames, file type, version, and path for read-access of the files.

 Publishing files stored in the local file system
 ```